 Challenge mode in the endgame trainer is where you will likely spend the majority of your time.
-Here you’re able to solve 5 positions of your chosen theme/category as fast as possible.
+Here, you can solve five positions of your chosen theme/category as fast as possible.
 Chess.com will track your time which you can compare against your previous times.
 Perhaps chess.com should implement a “Mario Kart ghost car” feature.

 The problem ends when you solve the problem, stalemate your opponent, or draw due to insufficient material.

-If you’re rusty on a certain endgame you will want to spend some time practicing before you jump into the challenge.
-In practice mode, you are set up on an analysis board with an engine.
+If you’re rusty on a particular endgame, you will want to spend some time practicing before you jump into the challenge.
+You are set up on an analysis board with an engine in practice mode.
 You will make moves and play out positions.
 Chess.com’s interface will give you feedback on if you made the best move.
 It will offer you alternate moves, and tell you when you blunder (although I wouldn’t know 😅).

-If you’re brand new to a certain endgame, Chess.com provides you with helpful, relevant videos and articles for how to convert.
+If you’re brand new to a certain endgame, Chess.com provides you with helpful, relevant videos and articles on how to convert.
 If you want to learn how to convert a two-bishop mate, for example.
 Chess.com links you here; a 10-year-old, tried-and-true, article about how to convert these positions.
-The same is true for any endgame you want to study and practice in their trainer.
+The same is true for any endgame you want to study and practice with the trainer.

 Free users can analyze games but are not able to save their analysis and come back to it later.
 Gold, platinum, and diamond users can save any game analysis and review it at any time.
 Paid users also get deeper analysis in post-game computer analysis.